|Item Name:||Hansard French/English|

 Aside from covering different time periods, the two archives have different organization and have undergone different amounts and kinds of processing in being prepared as a parallel language resource.
 In addition, the Bellcore set itself comprises two distinct types of data -- one appears to be the main parliamentary proceedings (similar in nature to the IBM set), while the other consists of transcripts from committee hearings.

-The three sets have been kept distinct in this publication and each is described in greater detail in separate documentation files on the CD-ROM.
+The three sets have been kept distinct in this publication and each is described in greater detail in separate documentation files.

 In terms of what the three sets have in common: